 Each phase moves to the next when the contributor count reaches a threshold — not when a calendar page turns.
 The community proves it is ready, then governance migrates.

 Every meaningful structure begins with someone willing to take responsibility before the crowd arrives.
 In Phase 1, the Core Team holds decisions — not because the community does not matter, but because the community is still forming.
-Community feedback flows continuously through polls and open dialogue.

 Half a million contributors is not a user base.
 It is a community.
 Phase 2 sees the formation of the MyVanga Advisory Council — drawn from the people who have shown up most consistently and contributed most meaningfully.
-Structured proposals begin.
-Advisory voting starts.

 This is what everything before it was building toward.
 MyVanga becomes what it always intended to be: a community-owned, community-governed digital economy — running on its own blockchain, with its treasury controlled by its contributors.
-Phase 1 balances are migrated after independent audit.

 "A living economy must adapt.
 But the people building it must know what will never change.
 These two lists are that clarity."